panzerdp/dmitripavlutin.com/content/posts/068-swap-variables/index.md

 Then the destructuring of the temporary array occurs: `[a, b] = [2, 1]`.
 The variable `a` is assigned with `2`, and `b` with `1`.
 The swapping of `a` and `b` has been performed.

-I recommend swapping variables using destructuring assignment in most of the cases.
+I like the destructuring approach because it's short and expressive: swapping is performed in just one statement.
 It works with any data type: numbers, strings, booleans, objects.

-I like the destructuring approach to interchange variables because it's short and expressive: swapping is performed in just one statement.
+I recommend swapping variables using a destructuring assignment for most of the cases.

 ## 2. Temporary variable